Climate change in Turkey: Public perception

 İklim Haber (Climate News) and KONDA Research and Consultancy found in 2018 that over three-quarters of public opinion on climate change thinks that extreme weather has increased.
-According to the latest report written in Turkish and prepared by another collaboration of İklim Haber and Konda Research in 2020, 51.5% of the public opinion believe that the climate crisis is a bigger threat than the coronavirus crisis.
-Also, 71.4% of the public opinion acknowledge that current climate crisis is a result of human activities.
+Over 70% of the public acknowledge that current climate crisis is a result of human activities.
 Some construction companies have been accused of greenwashing, advertising their buildings as environmentally friendly without obtaining any green building certificates.

 In a 2019 E3G poll of six Belt and Road Initiative countries (including Turkey), solar was the most popular energy source and coal the least popular.
 Twenty-four Turkish cities committed to the Paris Agreement targets that year, and the United Nations Development Programme partnered with the Turkish Basketball Federation in 2020 to raise public awareness of the fight against climate change.
 A 2020 study found that the level of public support for a potential carbon tax does not depend on whether the proceeds are used for mitigation and adaptation.
+In 2023 a draft law was proposed including public information and adding climate change to education in Turkey.
+In 2024 a climate portal was created and Turkish citizens can log in to it.
+Similar to global public opinion most Turks favour climate action.